rifatcakir/React_Native_Image_Classification_with_Tensorflow/README.md

 Image classification with React-Native and searching this classified price of the product on the Internet.

+# # Installation
+download the project and run "npm i" in the project folder.

 ![TF Demo](_art/RN_tensor_flow_lite.gif)

 This client design was inspired by this [GITHUB repo](https://github.com/GantMan/RN_TF_Lite/tree/master/android).